 Internationally Educated Occupational Therapists

-If you are considering a move to Canada to practice occupational therapy, the Canadian Association of Occupational Therapists (CAOT) has information you need to understand the requirements and eligibility.
-Internationally Educated Occupational Therapists (IEOTs) are an important part of the health care workforce in Canada.
+If you are considering a move to Canada to practice occupational therapy, the Canadian Association of Occupational Therapists (CAOT) has information to help you understand how the profession functions in this country as well as the eligibility requirements to become a licensed occupational therapist (OT) within the Canadian health care system.
+Internationally Educated Occupational Therapists (IEOTs) are an important part of the health care workforce in Canada so we encourage you to research the profession and the licensing processes involved before making your move.

-- IEOTs must meet specific licensing requirements before they are allowed practise in Canada.
+IEOTs must meet specific licensing requirements before they are allowed practise in Canada.
 These requirements are set out by the regulatory organizations in each of Canada’s ten provinces who have the responsibility to protect the public.
-Each province has its own occupational therapy regulations, eligibility rules and language skill requirements.
 OTs practicing in Canada’s three territories – the Yukon, Northwest Territories and Nunavut – are not currently regulated as a health profession.

-Once the IEOT applicant meets the SEAS requirements and is deemed substantially equivalent, ACOTRO will grant eligibility for the IEOT to write the National Occupational Therapy Certification Examination (the NOTCE) and ask IEOTs to contact the provincial regulator in the province in which they wish to practice.
+- As part of the SEAS process, ACOTRO will grant eligibility for the IEOT to write the National Occupational Therapy Certification Examination (the NOTCE) and will ask IEOTs to contact the provincial regulator in the province in which they wish to practice.
+Eligibility must be granted by a regulator before writing the NOTCE.
+Provincial regulatory organizations

 Moving to Canada